playframework/playframework/documentation/manual/working/javaGuide/main/async/JavaAsync.md

 In this case, using `CompletionStage.thenApply` will execute the completion stage in the same calling thread as the previous task.
 This is fine when you have a small amount of CPU bound logic with no blocking.

-A simple way to execute a block of code asynchronously and to get a `CompletionStage` is to use the `CompletionStage.supplyAsync()` method:
+A simple way to execute a block of code asynchronously and to get a `CompletionStage` is to use the `CompletableFuture.supplyAsync()` method:

 @[promise-async](code/javaguide/async/JavaAsync.java)